la2050/archive/_projects/2014/helping-las-most-vulnerable-youth-succeed.md

     collaborate as partners and put forth one consistent message is in and of itself an outcome.
 This coalition enjoys the support of more than 40 other like-minded organizations.
-  cost: >-
-    The total cost of our plan is $115,000.
-The coalition partners have agreed to cover the remaining costs if we are awarded this grant.
-  budget: "The project will cost $115,000 and the remaining $15,000 will be raised from existing donors if we are successful in winning the LA2050 grant.
-The budget is broken down as follows.\r\n\r\nTargeted Online Recruitment $50,000\r\nProduction of PSAs and Filmed Products $30,000\r\nWeb Ads and Website Design $10,000\r\nStaff Person Time to Oversee Foster Parent Retention Efforts $10,000\r\nStaff Person Time to Facilitate Volunteer Educational Mentor Recruitment Effort  $15,000\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'